-Virtual students must attend at least two days in order to be included in the district's virtual enrollment count.
-Students must attend a minimum of one day on or before Sept.
-19 AND a single day on or after Sept.
-20, but on or before Oct.
-4.
+For funding purposes, virtual students must attend at least two days to be included in the district's virtual enrollment count.
+Students must attend a single day on or before September 19 AND a single day on or after September 20, but before October 4.